 Two measrements were taken during the study: 1) Discomfort score: For every 5 checkpoints, participants were asked the question verbally, ”How sick or uncomfortable do you feel on the scale of 1-10, 1 being how you felt before the experiment and 10 being that you have the urge to quit the experiment immediately?”
 2) SSQ: Traditional VR sickness evaluation asked both before and after the test.

-We calculated the relative SSQ (post-test SSQ - pre-test SSQ) to further evaluate how different feedback affect the perceived VR sickness.
+We calculated the RSS - relative SSQ (post-test SSQ - pre-test SSQ) to further evaluate how different feedback affect the perceived VR sickness.